-An extensive review regarding the efficacy of SNS for individuals with constipation by Thomas et al. (2013), resulted in the evaluation of 13 published studies.
-Included in the review were those studies reporting the clinical outcome of SNS for constipation.
+An extensive review regarding the efficacy of SNS for individuals with constipation by Thomas et al. (2013) evaluated 13 published studies.
+The review included studies reporting the clinical outcome of SNS for constipation.
 Of the thirteen studies, 10 involved adult subjects and included two double-blind crossover studies and three retrospective reviews.
 The authors discovered in the evidence reviewed that the research has been primarily small, low-level evidence studies with short follow-ups.
-Additionally, the studies' size and the reported inconsistent outcomes pose difficulty in performing meaningful summative data analysis.
-From the review, the authors concluded that SNS might be an effective treatment for constipation; however, more extensive clinical and cost-effectiveness studies which compare SNS to alternative treatments are required to determine its efficacy for constipation.
+Additionally, the studies' size and the reported inconsistent outcomes pose difficulty performing meaningful summative data analysis.
+From the review, the authors concluded that SNS might be an effective treatment for constipation; however, more extensive clinical and cost-effectiveness studies that compare SNS to alternative treatments are required to determine its efficacy for constipation.